paulgeorge35/db-cli/README.md

 # DB CLI

 > A command-line interface tool for managing PostgreSQL databases with a focus on simplicity and user experience.
-> Features interactive prompts and beautiful terminal output using chalk and boxen.
+> Its main purpose was to try building a CLI tool in JavaScript.

-A Bun-based CLI tool that helps you configure database connections and create new databases with ease.
+A JavaScript CLI tool that helps you configure database connections and create new databases with ease.

 ## Features